No Pasa Nada: Background and release

 "No Pasa Nada" was written by Ashley Grace, Hanna Nicole and José Luis Ortega and produced by Hanna Nicole and George Noriega.
 The band started working on the song during the 1F Hecho Realidad Tour.
 It was confirmed the single to be the second single from the album on March 5, 2018.
 Finally, it was released on March 8, 2018.

-On October 3, 2018 Ha*Ash became the first Latin singers to be featured in the Spotify Singles concept, publishing a new version of "No Pasa Nada", and a cover of "Adiós Amor".
+On October 3, 2018, Ha*Ash became the first Latin singers to be featured in the Spotify Singles concept, publishing a new version of "No Pasa Nada", and a cover of "Adiós Amor".

 Music video

 A lyric video for "No Pasa Nada" was released on December 1, 2017, the same day the album dropped.
 It was directed by Diego Álvarez.
-As of June 2023, the video has over 98 million views on YouTube.
+As of June 2023, the video has over 155 million views on YouTube.

 The music video for "No Pasa Nada" was released on March 8, 2018.
 It was directed by Pablo Croce.
-As of June 2023, the video has over 49 million views on YouTube.
+As of June 2023, the video has over 76 million views on YouTube.

 The acoustic video for "No Pasa Nada" was released on June 29, 2018.
 As of October 2019, the video has over 11 million views on YouTube.

 The live video for "No Pasa Nada", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
-The video was filmed in Auditorio Nacional, Mexico City.
+The video was filmed in Auditorio Nacional, Mexico City.As of June 2023, the video has over 8 million views on YouTube.

 Commercial performance

 The track peaked at number 13 in the Mexico Airplay, number 4 in the Mexico Espanol Airplay charts in the México at number two on the Monitor Latino.
-On September 6, 2018 the song was certified gold in México.
+On September 6, 2018, the song was certified gold in México.
 On February 1, 2019, it was announced that No Pasa Nada had been certified Platinum.
-On March 20, 2020 the song was certified double Platinum.
+On March 20, 2020, the song was certified double Platinum.